 A crime is considered unfounded for Clery Act purposes only if sworn or commissioned law enforcement personnel make a formal determination that the report is false or baseless.
 Crimes can be determined to be false only if the evidence from a complete and thorough investigation establishes that the crime was not attempted or completed in any manner.
 Crimes can be determined baseless only if allegations reported did not meet the elements of the offense or were improperly classified as crimes when reported.

 HATE CRIME REPORTING

+There was 1 hate crime reported for 2021.
 There was 1 hate crime reported for 2020.
 There were no hate crimes reported for 2019.
-There were no hate crimes reported for 2018.

 UNFOUNDED CRIME REPORTING